kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/ECEN 404 Updates.md

 - Troubleshoot PCBs to begin implementing circuit modifications

 Kaylee:
+-implementing a RCD snubber instead of RC snubber because its more robust -working on finding exact values to use for the resistor and capacitor in the RC snubber

 Nia:
 - Modified existing PCB (opened and shorted traces) to new circuit design